-- The use of methadone, buprenorphine and lofexidine is recommended. - Dosage for a young person is likely to be relatively lower than for adults though there is no evidence base to guide this. - Methadone or buprenorphine should not be prescribed in the absence of positive drug testing and/or observable withdrawal symptoms.
-Non-opioid medication, such as lofexidine, should be used as an alternative if prescribing is deemed necessary and tolerance is unclear. - A period of at least 5 days' stabilisation should be achieved prior to detoxification regardless of the medication used, unless lofexidine is used for safety reasons because of concerns about dependence and tolerance. - Stabilisation on a dose may be appropriate to manage an individual's needs. - In induction always titrate doses to withdrawal symptoms and observe for over-sedation. - Detoxification should be a gradual process; consider up to 12 weeks, and in some cases longer tapering of dose may be required. - For all detoxifications adjunctive medical and non-medical treatments may be required, though evidence for symptomatic prescribing is poor. - Arrangements should be put in place to help to ensure continuity of care from custodial to community settings. - Naltrexone should only be used in young people where there is strong community support from both substance misuse specialists and family/carers.
-Young people should also be highly motivated and understand the full implications of the medication.
+- The use of methadone, buprenorphine and lofexidine is recommended. - Dosage for a young person is likely to be relatively lower than for adults though there is no evidence base to guide this. - Methadone or buprenorphine must never be prescribed in the absence of positive drug testing and/or observable withdrawal symptoms.
+Non-opioid medication, such as lofexidine, should be used as an alternative if prescribing is deemed necessary and tolerance is unclear. - A period of at least 5 days' stabilisation should be achieved prior to detoxification regardless of the medication used, unless lofexidine is used for safety reasons because of concerns about dependence and tolerance. - Stabilisation on a dose may be appropriate especially in the case of a short sentence or remand. - In induction always titrate doses to withdrawal symptoms and observe for oversedation. - Detoxification should be a gradual process; consider up to 12 weeks, and in some cases longer tapering may be required. - For all detoxifications adjunctive medical and non-medical treatments may be required, though evidence for symptomatic prescribing is poor. - Naltrexone must only be used in young people where there is strong community support from both substance misuse specialists and family/carers.
+Young people must also be highly motivated and understand the full implications of the medication.